International Conference returns to Darmstadt for anniversary of building standard

 (Press Release, Passive House Institute, 23 April 2016)

 “What started as an experiment 25 years ago in our city has now become an integral part of international construction activity,” said Jochen Partsch, Mayor of Darmstadt.
 “We are therefore very pleased that in the year of its anniversary the Passive House Conference returned to the place where this success story originated”.

 But heating energy consumption continues to remain low afterwards as well, of course.
 For building owners, this aspect is therefore of particular interest in economic terms.
 At the same time, this building Standard contributes significantly to climate protection.

-The lecture programme was complemented by several workshops and excursions to Passive House buildings in Darmstadt and the surrounding region – a visit to the world’s first Passive House in the city district of Kranichstein also took place.
+The lecture programme was complemented by several workshops and excursions to Passive House buildings in Darmstadt and the surrounding region.
+So it’s a visit to the world’s first Passive House in the city district of Kranichstein also took place.

-Finally, this year’s Conference was organised in cooperation with the City of Darmstadt, the Faculty of Civil Engineering of the Darmstadt University of Applied Sciences, and the University of Innsbruck.
+Finally, this year’s Conference was organized in cooperation with the City of Darmstadt.
+So the Faculty of Civil Engineering of the Darmstadt University of Applied Sciences.
+Moreover, the University of Innsbruck.
 The Conference was held under the auspices of the Ministry for Economic Affairs, Energy, Transport and Regional Development of the German State of Hesse.

 Source of Images: www.flickr.com/photos/passive-house-institute